jcbendernh/f1databricks/README.md

 # f1databricks
 ## Overview
 We decided to create a fun demo dataset for showcasing the integration between Databricks Genie Spaces & Microsoft Copilot and/or AI Foundry.
 There are a lot of datasets out there and this one is inspired by the initial work done by [Shubham Yadav](https://www.linkedin.com/in/shubham-utdallas/) a few years ago.
 Unfortunately the data source he references is no longer available.
 Thus, I did some searching and found the [kaggle - Formula 1 Race Data](https://www.kaggle.com/datasets/jtrotman/formula-1-race-data/data).
-This dataset is updated after each F1 race and using the solution in this repo, you can easily update the medallion architecture on a weekly basis during race season.
+This dataset is updated after each F1 race and using the solution I created in this repo, you can easily update the medallion architecture on a weekly basis during race season.

 To do so, clone this repo to your GitHub environment and add your newly cloned GitHub repo to your Databricks environment via Git Folders.
 For more on this topic, check out [Set up Databricks Git folders](https://learn.microsoft.com/en-us/azure/databricks/repos/repos-setup).